 (Inscriptions under the images at the bottom, left to right)

 Double Trouble Village Map; 1.
 Old School House, 2.
 Burke House, 3.
 Garage and Machine Shop, 4.
 Cranberry Packing House, 5.
 Company Store, 6.
 Shower Room, 7.
 Bunk House, 8.
 Cook House, 9.
 Picker’s Cottage, 10.
 Company Sawmill, 11.
 Picker’s Cottage, 12.
 Picker’s Cottage, 13.
 Picker’s Cottage, 14.
 Foreman’s House, 15.
 Pornclear House.

 Workers from the village that sprang up around the sawmill in what is now Double Trouble State Park

 Workers in the Cranberry Bogs at Double Trouble, New Jersey c.
 1924.

 Erected by National Park Service and NJ Division of Parks and Forestry.

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Horticulture & Forestry • Industry & Commerce.
 A significant historical month for this entry is July 1909.

 Location.
 39° 53.824′ N, 74° 13.354′ W. Marker is in Bayville, New Jersey, in Ocean County.
 Marker is on Double Trouble Road.
 Touch for map.
 Marker is in this post office area: Bayville NJ 08721, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 2, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 270 times since then and 18 times this year.
+It was originally submitted on February 2, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 346 times since then and 10 times this year.
 Photos: 1, 2, 3, 4. submitted on February 2, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.